-At least once a year there will be an RVC induction programme to introduce new research students to the RVC, key staff, PGR study, and to one another.
+Twice a year (October and April) there will be an RVC induction programme to introduce new research students to the RVC, key staff, PGR study, and to one another.

 Attendance at induction is compulsory for all PGR students.
+Details of the induction programme can be found on Learn.